halushko/kino-cat/README.md

 Open issues:
 1. There is aa bug with "network_mode: host" in Docker Desktop (Windows and MacOS), so that your media server will never be visible.
 The resolution is - run this project on Linux VM with Bridge adapter (do not use NAT)
-2. There is a hardcoded values in https://github.com/halushko/kino-cat/blob/master/config/config_files/minidlna/minidlna.conf.
-"presentation_url" and "network_interface".
-You should use your values

 HOWTO install (Linux)
 1. Update system: